-We currently have a handful of spaces still available for our Kids, Cops, and Friends Trout Derby.
-The event is for children old enough to hold a fishing rod to 12 years old, and will be held at 9:00am on May 18th.
+We will begin registration for our Kids, Cops, and Friends Trout Derby on April 1, 2014.
+Space is limited.
+The event is for children old enough to hold a fishing rod to 12 years old, and will be held at 9:00am on May 17th.
 Please stop in to our municipal offices or call (610)777-1343 x 121 to register and for more details.

 The Police Department is located at 1775 Welsh Road, Mohnton, Pa.
 19540.
 Administrative offices are open between 8:00 a.m. and 4:30 p.m., Monday through Friday.
 The Department provides full police services to the Township of Cumru.

 Det.
 Sgt.
 Kuriger

 Adm.
 Records Mrs. Bagenstose